nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

     end
 ```

-Consider these knowledge statements about animals:

-1. "Dolphins are intelligent marine mammals that use echolocation to navigate"
-2. "Bats are flying mammals that use echolocation to navigate at night"
-3. "Whales are large marine mammals that communicate through complex songs"
-4. "Eagles are birds of prey with excellent daytime vision"

-When comparing these statements using different dimensional depths of their embeddings:
+For example, when comparing animal-related statements through different dimensional depths:

-- At 768 dimensions: Statements 1-3 cluster together as "mammals", separate from statement 4
-- At 1536 dimensions: Statements 1-2 group closely (echolocation), while 3 forms a looser cluster with 1 (marine
-  mammals)
-- At full 3072 dimensions: The fine distinctions become clear - marine mammals (1,3), nocturnal echolocation (2), and
-  visual predators (4) each form distinct clusters
+- 768d: Groups mammals together, separating them from birds
+- 1536d: Identifies shared traits like echolocation or marine habitat
+- 3072d: Distinguishes fine details like nocturnal vs diurnal behavior

-This demonstrates how the matryoshka structure preserves broad categorical relationships in the lower dimensions while
-encoding more specific features in the higher dimensions.
-However, it's important to note that this hierarchical
-preservation is not perfect - some fine-grained relationships may be lost or distorted in lower dimensions, and the
+This demonstrates how matryoshka embeddings preserve broad categories in lower dimensions while encoding specific features in higher dimensions, though some granular relationships may be lost in dimensional reduction.
-quality of preservation can vary depending on the training data distribution and the specific implementation of the
-dimensional reduction mechanism.

 In practice, creating meaningful graph structures from embeddings requires careful consideration of similarity
 thresholds and edge directionality.
 A common approach is to use cosine similarity with different thresholds at